robin98sun/tutorials-uta-cse6332/part4.md

 ### An interesting character of Azure Cosmos DB:

-Have you noticed in *`step 3`* we call it as a Non-SQL database, while in *`step 5`* a SQL is used to query the database.
+Maybe you have noticed in *`step 3`* we call it as a Non-SQL database, while in *`step 5`* a SQL is used to query the database.
 What does it mean?
 Is Azure Cosmos DB still a Non-SQL database?
 If yes, why does it support SQL query interface but being called Non-SQL database?

 That's a long but interesting story, you may do your research on Google if you are interested.